nickericlester/Skittle_Dispenser/README.md

 # Skittle_Dispenser
-The repository for my ENGI 301 midterm project.
+The repository for my Candy Dispenser project.

 You need to use the Adafruit_BBIO Library for this project.